Discover the pivotal contributions of the women who have shaped and led our nation from the heart of our capital.

 This is an outdoor walking tour of historic department stores (some torn down and some repurposed).
 There will be approximately 8 stops along Pennsylvania NW and in Downtown DC.

-Suffragettes, Supremes and In-Betweens.
-The women who climbed Capitol Hill.
+Suffragists, Supremes and In-Betweens.
+The Women Who Climbed Capitol Hill.

 From voting rights to representation in top governmental positions, women have lead the way for other women.
 Join me as we explore the women leaders of Capitol Hill who worked tirelessly for the right to vote, to serve in Congress and on the Supreme Court, and for the first time in over 200 years, become The Librarian of Congress.